ConverterHQ

 Why convert Xfig to MDC?

-Convert to MDC when preserving an older proprietary raw archive or interfacing with a workflow that still expects that format.
+Choose MDC as target when preserving an older proprietary raw archive or interfacing with a workflow that still expects that format.

 What changes when converting Xfig to MDC?